maximecb/bebelm/README.md

 This package intentionally has very few dependencies and requires no extra system packages to run, making it easy to build and run.
-This is a library crate so the model can be imported.
+This is a library crate which can be imported into your Rust projects, and it's now available via [crates.io](https://crates.io/crates/bebelm).
 There is also a basic command-line interface that you can use.

 BebeLM was tested on an M5 CPU as well as Ryzen 7x and Threadripper CPUs.
 It should work